Marko Simić: BATE Borisov

 During the winter break he moved to FC BATE Borisov in the Belarusian Premier League.
 He has established himself as a starter for the team.
 Simić featured in BATE's lineups in the UEFA Champions League in 2011 and 2012, featuring against Barcelona, Milan, and Bayern Munich.

 Kayserispor

 In the winter 2013 transfer window, Simić moved to Kayserispor, whose coach at the time, Robert Prosinečki, was instrumental in bringing Simić to the club.

 Rostov

 On 14 March 2017, he signed a short-term deal with the Russian Premier League side FC Rostov until the end of the 2016–17 season after Rostov's first-choice defender Vladimir Granat suffered a season-ending injury.

 International career

-On 29 September 2011, he received his first ever call for the Serbian national team for the upcoming UEFA Euro 2012 qualifying matches against Italy and Slovenia on 7 and 11 October, but did not debut.
+On 29 September 2011, he received his first ever call for the Serbia national team for the upcoming UEFA Euro 2012 qualifying matches against Italy and Slovenia on 7 and 11 October, but did not debut.

 Later, he received a call for the Montenegro national football team and debuted in a friendly match played against Belarus on 14 August 2013.
 As of 15 October 2020, he has earned a total of 43 caps, scoring 1 goal.